Independence Day 2021: 18 Laws and Rights must be known to every Indian

 image source:India New Story

-4. Even any 5 star hotel can’t prohibit you from drinking potable water and using its washrooms.
+4. Indian Sarais Act, 1887:- Even any 5-star hotel can’t prohibit you from drinking potable water and using its washrooms.

 image source:Teekhi Mirchi

-6. If a young boy and a girl want to live together in “live in relationship”, they can do so because it is not illegal.
-Even the new born from this relationship is also a legal son or daughter and this new born have the full right in the assets of his/her father.
+6. Domestic Violence Act, 2005:- If a young boy and a girl want to live together in a “live-in relationship”, they can do so because it is not illegal.
+Even the newborn from this relationship is also a legal son or daughter and this newborn has the full right to the assets of his/her father.

-7. A police officer is always on duty whether he/she wearing a uniform or not.
-If a person makes a complaint to the officer, he/she could not say that he can’t help the victim because he/ she is not on the duty.
+7. Police Act, 1861:- A police officer is always on duty whether he/she wearing a uniform or not.
+If a person makes a complaint to the officer, he/she could not say that he can’t help the victim because he/ she is not on duty.

-8. No company can fire a pregnant woman.
-It may be punishable by a maximum of 3 years of imprisonment..
+8. Maternity Benefit Act, 1961:- No company can fire a pregnant woman.
+It may be punishable by a maximum of 3 years of imprisonment.

-9. In the case of tax violations, the tax collection officer has the power to arrest you but before arresting you, he/she will have to send a notice to you.
-Only Tax Commissioner decides that how long you will stay in the custody.
+9. Income Tax Act, 1961:- In the case of tax violations, the tax collection officer has the power to arrest you but before arresting you, he/she will have to send a notice to you.
+Only Tax Commissioner decides how long you will stay in the custody.

-14. If you are fined for a crime (like riding without a helmet or any other reason) then you will not be fined for the same reason in the same day.
+13. Automotive (Amendment) Bill, 2016,:- If you are fined for a crime (like riding without a helmet or any other reason) then you will not be fined for the same reason on the same day.

 image source:Beijing Review

-17. If you are found involved in “obscene activity" at a public place, you can be imprisoned for 3 months.
-But in the absence of exact definition of obscene activity police has always misused this act.
+16. Section 294 of the Indian Penal Code:- If you are found involved in “obscene activity" at a public place, you can be imprisoned for 3 months.
+But in the absence of an exact definition of obscene activity police have always misused this act.

-18. If somebody belongs to Hindu religion and have a son or grandson then he can’t adopt a second child.
+17. Hindu Adoption and Maintenance Act, 1956:- If somebody belongs to the Hindu religion and has a son or grandson then he can’t adopt a second child.

 There must be a gap of at least 21 years between you (the adopter) and your adopted son.

-19. If you are living in Delhi then your land lord does not have the right to forcefully vacate your house without giving prior notice to you.
+18. Delhi Rent Control Act, 1958, Section 14:- If you are living in Delhi then your landlord does not have the right to forcefully vacate your house without giving prior notice to you.